LN-STEMpunks/VexBot/README.md

 When you've made a change, run `./update.sh`, and it should push to the `dev` branch

-To update to the master branch, run `git checkout master`
+To update to the master branch, run `git checkout master && git pull origin dev`

+Probably only I will have to do this, but if you do, you may have to merge.

+After that, do a `git push`, and return to the `dev` branch: `git checkout dev && git branch -u origin/dev`

 ## Process